CanyonR/RevelationNews/README.txt

 5. Instructions:
     + Create 'keychain.py' and write python functions that return your api key for 'bible' and 'news'
+    + Run application.py for localhosting
+    + Alternatively:
         + Create an AWS Elastic Beanstalk environment for Python w/ Flask
         + Compress the entire RevNews directory
         + Upload the .zip to the env

 6. About the Author
     Canyon Read